 First love, love at first sight, or a love that lasts?

 Many may instantly pick the last option because it promises a long time for a certain relationship.
-There is that hopeful feeling of spending love with someone who would actually stay for a while and simply go on a bliss.
+There is that hopeful feeling of spending love with someone who would actually stay for a while and not simply go on a bliss.
 But, how about the other two choices?
 Are they entirely bad picks for someone who is wishing, waiting, or have already experienced that complex event – love?

 For me, not really.
 Even though I am not able to give reasons based on my own personal accounts, I do know that each of those options I provided has its own good point at a particular time in someone’s life.
 Let’s say for first love, whether it lasts for a few (who end up together) or it’s only a quick stop for many, has a lesson worth keeping.
 It is a reminder that you are capable of feeling a distinct connection and affection with someone, may it still be puppy love or a late bloomer’s first look at the concept of love.
 As a person starts that uncomprehensible sensation of butterflies in the stomach, a dozen tingling of ant-like movements from their feet to their bodies, the rush of blood to their cheeks, and the sudden beating of their hearts – love has arrived.
 Love has finally stopped by to introduce itself to that person.